datastaxdevs/workshop-battlestax/README_step02.md

 ### [🔝](#%EF%B8%8F-table-of-contents)

-## 2. Connect to Astra
+## 4. Connect to Astra

-The next thing we need to do is to connect to our Astra databasae.
+The next thing we need to do is to connect to our Astra database.
 We are first going to import the JavaScript SDK library (`astrajs`) to create our Astra Client.
 We are going to give the Astra client our environment variable credentials to connect to the database, and create a document to store information about our game.

 Go [HERE](https://www.npmjs.com/package/@astrajs/collections) for more information on the on the JavaScript SDK library.